DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 Routing the wiring through the bodywork out of sight

-all low tension cables in a flex tube through the rear wing and below the seat
+low tension cables in a flex tube through the rear wing and below

-LCD, switches and warning lights placed (former heatercontrol and ashtray holes)
+switches and warning lights placed (former heatercontrol and

 vacpump and 4 way valve plug cabling